9paradox/apitester/docs/docs/introduction/get-started.md

 ```

 Congratulations!
 You have successfully set up a new Node.js project with apitester and Jest for API testing.
 You can now write more test cases and expand your test suite to ensure the reliability and correctness of your api.
 Happy testing!

+## What's Next?

+Learn how to setup your testing project, as apitester provides different ways to test your testcases.
+You can continue with writing testcases in javacript/typescript or you can define steps in json files.